rizelthms/DevOps/week4/README.md

 You should edit the `todo.sh` so that running `./todo.sh 4` will do everything that is required to run the application when running `docker compose up` (which should be the final command in the script).
 Your script should take the following requirements into account:

 1. For your frontend container:
-    - The code can be found [here](https://gitlab.com/sealy/simple-todo-app).
-In your script you should clone this repository to the `4-complete/frontend` folder.
+    - The code can be found at [https://gitlab.com/sealy/simple-todo-app](https://gitlab.com/sealy/simple-todo-app).
+Git clone this repository into the `4-complete/frontend` folder (from within your script).
+    - The git repository has a branch called `backend-connection`, switch to this branch using `git checkout`.
-    - The frontend needs to be built before it can be served.
+    - The frontend should be served using nginx and should be **built first**.
 When you run `npm build` a distribution is created in a folder called `dist`.
-The contents of this `dist` folder can be served using nginx.
+The contents of this `dist` folder can be served with an nginx container using a volume mapping.
+Configure this in the `docker-compose.yml` file.
+In your docker compose you should:
-    - The frontend should be served by a web server container (nginx) mapped to the host computer on TCP port 80.
+        - Use an off-the-shelf web server container (nginx) with the local port (80) mapped to the host computer on port 8080.
-    - Use a volume mapping to serve a distribution of the frontend app.
+        - Use a volume mapping to serve a distribution (dist) folder of the frontend app.
-    - The frontend web server should be configured as a reverse proxy that redirects request to [http://localhost/todos](http://localhost/todos) to the backend container.
-The name you give the container in your docker-compose file, can be used as a hostname within your nginx configuration file (just like the `redis` host can be used from within `app.py` in the *Get started with Docker Compose* resource).
+        - Configure Nginx to use a reverse proxy that redirects request from [http://localhost:8080/todos](http://localhost/todos) to the backend container.
+Note that you can use name of the container (*backend*) in your docker-compose file as a hostname within your nginx reverse proxy configuration file.
 2. For your backend container:
-    - The backend code can be found [here](https://gitlab.com/sealy/simple-todo-backend).
-In your script you should clone this repository to the `4-complete/backend` folder.
+    - The backend code can be found at [https://gitlab.com/sealy/simple-todo-backend](https://gitlab.com/sealy/simple-todo-backend).
+Git clone this repository to the `4-complete/backend` folder (from within your script).
-    - The backend is a Flask application that can be run using poetry.
+    - The backend is a Flask application that can be run using Poetry.
+Edit the `Dockerfile` in `4-complete/backend` folder so that a Docker image is created with Poetry installed and the required files from the backend git repository (copied) into it.
-    - Create a Docker image for running this backend.
-A simple python base image should be sufficient for running the app.
+    - Note that the backend application runs on port 80.
+You should do a port mapping to get the backend to run to port 8081 on you host computer.
+Don't forget to expose the port (80) in your Dockerfile.

 ### 8. Clean up
 **Tutorial:** [Complete Guide for Removing Docker Images](https://linuxhandbook.com/remove-docker-images/)